NicoGiambi/GMM_Scalability/gcp/README.md

 - create bucket on Google Cloud Storage
 - load data to the just created bucket
-- you can decide whether to run a single-node cluster (3b.dataproc-create-single-node.sh) or to run a multi-worker cluster (first run 3a.dataproc-create-cluster.sh and then 05.dataproc-scaleup.sh to get a cluster with DATAPROC_NUMWORKER nodes)
+- you can decide whether to run a single-node cluster (3b.dataproc-create-single-node.sh) or to run a multi-worker cluster (first run 3a.dataproc-create-cluster.sh to get a 2-workers cluster, if you want to start with a bigger cluster size then run 05.dataproc-scaleup.sh before submitting a job)
 - submit a Scala+Spark job
 - scale up the multi-worker cluster size
 - down scale the multi-worker cluster size